 Canon’s RF 85mm f/1.2L USM is arguably the best portrait lens in the world right now.
 It combines premium aspherical and UD (Ultra-low Dispersion) and BR (Blue spectrum Refractive) optical elements with high-tech ASC (Air Sphere Coating) to deliver absolutely stunning image quality in all respects.
 Unlike the EF 85mm f/1.2 lens for DSLRs, this RF-mount lens for EOS R-series cameras features weather-seals and fluorine coatings on the front and rear elements.
 It also has a much faster autofocus system, although the electronically coupled manual focus ring is retained, which enables very fine and precise adjustments.
 Sharpness is stunning and bokeh is sublime.
 For the most demanding portrait photographers, there’s an even pricier ‘DS’ version of the lens, which has an additional ‘Defocus Smoothing’ coating.
 This further softens the edges of bokeh discs caused by defocused lights and bright spots.

-There's not getting away from the fact that Canon's RF 85mm f/1.2L USM is an expensive lens.
+There's no getting away from the fact that Canon's RF 85mm f/1.2L USM is an expensive lens.
 If you're an EOS R-series shooter and are looking for a more affordable portrait lens, then the RF 85mm f/2 Macro IS STM is a great choice.
-While it at first glance might be seen more as a macro lens with a reproduction ratio of 1:2, the 85mm focal length naturally lends itself to capturing portraits.
+At first glance this might seem more of a macro lens due to its reproduction ratio of 1:2, but the 85mm focal length naturally lends itself to capturing portraits.
 While the maximum aperture of f/2 might not be the fastest, this lens is still capable of delivering really pleasing defocused backgrounds, while it's also incredibly sharp.
 If your budget won't stretch to the 85mm f/1.2, you certainly won't be disappointed with this lens.

 Portrait lenses with a telephoto focal length and f/1.4 aperture tend to be big and heavy.
 By stark contrast, this Sigma prime is blissfully compact and tips the scales at just 280g.
 It’s supremely well balanced on lightweight EOS M bodies, on which it has a very portrait-friendly 90mm ‘effective’ focal length.
 Although small and light, it’s well built with a metal mounting plate and Sigma’s usual ‘Thermally Stable Composite’ material.
 The high-quality optical path includes two aspherical elements, one of which is made from SLD (Special Low Dispersion) glass.
 Autofocus is fast and very accurate, based on a stepping motor, along with an electronically coupled manual focus ring.
 The net result is a compact lens that combines excellent sharpness with beautifully smooth bokeh, ideal for portraiture.